tigerchen52/GLADIS/README.md

 After downloading, decompress it and put the two files to this path `input/`

 ## Pre-training
+The pre-training corpus can be downloaded from this [link](https://zenodo.org/record/7562925#.Y87_3naZNPY), which contains 160 million sentences with acronyms.

 Here we use python3.6 and the Transformers library to implement the model.
 ```
 pip install -r requirements.txt